jameshughes89/cs102/src/site/assignments/maze-solver-too/maze-solver-too.rst

 completing and running their test classes.
 If not, do it!

 If they have already been verified, for good measure, re-run all the tests provided and the ones completed for the assignment.
-If they all pass, one should be pretty confident that you have everything working correctly.
+If they all pass, one should be pretty confident that everything is working correctly.

 There is no test provided for the ``Asn3`` class, but that's nothing to worry about.
 Get a sense that it is working correctly by